mparkcode/sql_test/README.md

 ## UX

-The site has a space feel to it, it uses orbitron font and has a color scheme and background images that are space-focused
+The site has a space feel to it, it uses orbitron font and has a color scheme and background image that is space focused

 ### User Stories